chrisarg0/Mailbox/README.md

   - [ ] If the menu is being revealed when the user lifts their finger, it should continue revealing.
   - [ ] If the menu is being hidden when the user lifts their finger, it should continue hiding.
 - [x] Tapping on compose should animate to reveal the compose view.
-- [ ] Tapping the segmented control in the title should swipe views in from the left or right.
+- [x] Tapping the segmented control in the title should swipe views in from the left or right.
 - [ ] Shake to undo.

 #### The following **additional** features are implemented:

-- [ ] I thought a 3D touch feature seemed appropriate for any leading email app, so I added it for Mailbox
+- [x] I thought a 3D touch feature seemed appropriate for any leading email app, so I added it to Mailbox
-- [ ] I included a quick action to compose an email inside the 3D touch window - clicking "New Message" will bring you directly to your compose email view
+- [x] Originally I wanted a quick action to compose an email inside the 3D touch window - clicking "New Message" will bring you directly to your compose email view.
+Instead, I was only able to get the quick action to open the app
-- [x] Added a timed activity indicator and "email sent" animations when user clicks "Send" button from Compose Email view controller
+- [x] Added a timed activity indicator and "email sent" confirmation animation when user clicks "Send" button from Compose Email view controller

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):